odoo/documentation/accounting/payables/supplier_bills/manage.rst

 many products as you need.
 If the vendor sends you a confirmation or quotation for an order, you may record the order reference number in the **Vendor Reference** field.
-This will enable you to easily match the PO with the the vendor bill later (as the vendor bill will probably include the Vendor Reference)
+This will enable you to easily match the PO with the the vendor invoice later (as the vendor invoice will probably include the Vendor Reference)

 .. image:: ./media/manage02.png